|

 ----------------------

-located by Air Force Reserve reconnaissance aircraft near latitude
+located by an Air Force Reserve Hurricane Hunter aircraft

-the end of the week.
-On the forecast track, Melissa is expected to
+days.
+On the forecast track, the core of Melissa is expected to

 HAZARDS AFFECTING LAND